Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Theory

-\begin{lemma} For any $\bbeta^*\in \mathbb{R}^p$, there exists a unique coarsest aggregation set $\mathcal{B}^*$ with respect to tree $\T$ such that (a) $\beta_j^*=\beta_k^*$ for $j,k\in L(u),\ \forall u\in \mathcal{B}^*$, (b) $|\beta_j^*-\beta_k^*|>0$, $j\in L(u)$ and $k\in L(v)$ for siblings $u,v\in \mathcal{B}^*$. \end{lemma}
+\begin{lemma}{\citep{yan2021rare}} For any $\bbeta^*\in \mathbb{R}^p$, there exists a unique coarsest aggregation set $\mathcal{B}^*$ with respect to tree $\T$ such that (a) $\beta_j^*=\beta_k^*$ for $j,k\in L(u),\ \forall u\in \mathcal{B}^*$, (b) $|\beta_j^*-\beta_k^*|>0$, $j\in L(u)$ and $k\in L(v)$ for siblings $u,v\in \mathcal{B}^*$. \end{lemma}

 Lemma~\ref{lemma:lmjacob} indicates that there is a unique coarsest ``true aggregation set'' $\mathcal{B}^*$ corresponding to the true model coefficient $\bbeta^*$.
-When the true model has both zero-sparsity and equi-sparsity in $\bbeta^*$, the $\ell_1$ norm of $\bbeta^*$ is a nature measure of the model complexity, which is stated in the next corollary.
+Based on this coarsest aggregation set, we can further quantify $\Omega(\bbeta^*,\bgamma^*; \alpha)$ in terms of $\|\bbeta^*\|_1$, which is stated in the next corollary.